tonny-2200/floto_CFA_web/NOTES.md

 ### Model layer
 - Primary model in flow: Azure OpenAI via `AzureChatOpenAI` (`gpt-5-mini` deployment).
-- A Google model client is initialized but not currently used in the graph path.

 ### Why this orchestration is useful
 - Multi-step decomposition improves consistency versus one-shot prompts.